 There are three things used to gauge how much force is made upon impact: swing distance and gravity.

-A number of factors can affect the swing distance – e.g. the length of the handle, the length of your mallet/hammer-wielding arm, how tight of a space you’re working in, and so on.
+Several factors can affect the swing distance – e.g. the length of the handle, the length of your mallet/hammer-wielding arm, how tight of a space you’re working in, and so on.
 Of course, this all heavily relies on how accurate you are with a mallet or hammer.

 Gravity will help increase the downward striking power of each swing.
 Driving nails overhead or upward can be a challenge since the force of the Earth is working against you.
 The greatest thing about gravity is you don’t need Hulk-like strength to use mallets or hammers.
 Instead, by simply letting the head fall (accurately) on the object, the weight of the tool should do most of the work.